PatCeriale/Password-Generator/README.md

 **Technologies**

 > This password generator was created with HTML, CSS as well as JavaScript.
+First the user is prompted for what characters they would like to include in their password from a list of arrays containing the characters.
+The user is then asked how long they would like their password to be from 8-128 characters.
+The user's inputs are used to propagate as many characters as requested from those selected to use.

 **Future Development**